mbland/go-script-bash/CONTRIBUTING.md

 ### Variable and parameter declarations

 - Declare all constants near the top of the file using `declare -r`.
+  - Exception: `declare` is not available in test files run using `bats`.
 - Avoid globals; but if you must, declare all globals near the top of the file, outside of any function, using `declare`.
+  - Exception: `declare` is not available in test files run using `bats`.
 - Declare all variables inside functions using `local`.
   - Exception: If an internal function needs to return more than one distinct result value, or an array of values, it should use _undeclared_ variables